-Matthew Kalil is a writer, director and script editor who has written and co-written over 40 produced episodes of TV.
+Matthew Kalil is a writer, director and script editor who has written and co-written over forty produced episodes of TV.
 His productions have been screened and broadcast in Canada, Denmark, Morocco, New Zealand, Puerto Rico, Kenya, South Africa, Thailand, the United States and the United Kingdom.
 Since receiving his M.A. in Screenwriting, he has been teaching, writing and mentoring students for close to 20 years.
 His new book, THE THREE WELLS OF SCREENWRITING: DISCOVER YOUR DEEP SOURCES OF INSPIRATION, helps beginners as well as established screenwriters get in touch with their creative cores.
 His workshops have touched and inspired thousands of participants.
 We spoke recently about accessing creativity, the power of memory, and colliding worlds.

 You can order Matthew's book from Michael Wiese Productions here.